 If your renewal application is approved, your employer will receive an approval letter.
 You will need to visit the MOM office to collect your new EP.

-For more information about Employment Passes, do visit the Employment Pass FAQs and the Ministry of Manpower website.
+For more information about Employment Passes, see Employment Pass FAQs